bevry-archive/sponsored/README.md

 - [ ] provide an interface where sponsors can update their sponsor data

 Part 3:
-- [ ] add analyic tracker images to each sponsor render
+- [ ] add analytic tracker images to each sponsor render
 - [ ] build dashboard and service to render to the sponsors how much eyeballs they got, qualifying their investment

 Part 4: